 Lastly, evidence shows that most adolescents and young adults do not use e-cigarettes to quit smoking.
-For example, data from the National Youth Tobacco Survey (2016) showed only 7.8% of respondents cited cessation as a reason for e-cigarette use.
+For example, data from the National Youth Tobacco Survey (2016) showed only 7.8% of respondents who used e-cigarettes cited cessation as a reason for e-cigarette use.